 Still, we expect to see a change in the starting asking price soon.

-Also announced this month, the Focus is going to get a refreshed look in the 2nd half of 2014.
+Also announced recently, the Focus is going to get a refreshed look in the 2nd half of 2014.
 In our opinion the more “Fusion-esque” styling is a winner.

 One thing is for sure, if they don’t start selling more now with this incentive, they probably never will.
 Truthfully, the made-to-order Focus EV is really the ‘oak tree’ of plug-in sales reporting – sure and steady; monthly results are always 100+ …you could almost set your watch to it.

-Toyota RAV4 EV: Toyota surprised us by giving us the numbers directly a day early!
+Toyota surprised us by giving us the numbers directly a day early previously in February!
 (Points to you know who you are!)
-For February, Toyota logged an impressive 101 RAV4 EV sales.
+That’s probably because during the month Toyota notched an impressive 101 RAV4 EV sales.

-Previously for January 63 plug-in SUVs from Toyota was sold…more than double the 28 sold in December – which was the electric SUV’s worst showing since January of 2013.
+Also for January, 63 plug-in SUVs from Toyota was sold…more than double the 28 sold in December – which was the electric SUV’s worst showing since January of 2013.